aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-overlap/_index.md

 - **How long does the implementation take?** Roughly 5‑10 minutes for a basic overlap check.
 - **Can I use this with other GIS libraries?** Yes—Aspose.GIS integrates smoothly with most .NET GIS stacks.

-## What is “how to check overlap” in GIS?
+## What is Spatial Overlap Analysis?

 In spatial analysis, *overlap* means that two geometries share some interior points but neither completely contains the other.
 The `Overlaps` predicate follows the OGC (Open Geospatial Consortium) definition and returns **true** only when this specific relationship exists.

-## Why use Aspose.GIS for overlap detection?
+## Why Use Aspose.GIS for Overlap Detection?

 - **Zero‑dependency** – No native libraries or external services required.
 - **Rich geometry model** – Supports points, lines, polygons, and multi‑geometries out of the box.
 - **Performance‑optimized** – Designed for large datasets and real‑time scenarios.
 - **Cross‑platform** – Works on Windows, Linux, and macOS with .NET Core.

 ## Prerequisites